Experience the Scottish New Year tradition of First Footin’ at Rural Hill on Sunday, January 1st, 2022, from 12 p.m. to 3 p.m.

 Participants will walk the borders of the Historic Rural Hill property, in Huntersville, stopping together to listen to stories of history and folklore.
-The walk is between 1 and 2 miles, so dress comfortably.
+The walk is about 2.25 miles, so wear comfortable shoes.

-Following the “First Footin’” will be a dramatic reading of the story “Stone Soup” and a luncheon.
-The event is free, but please bring something to share for the luncheon.
+Following the “First Footin’” will be the “Stone Soup” blessing and lunch.
+The event is free, but please bring your own lunch.

 Wear good walking shoes and appropriate clothing for the season.

 This will be a vigorous walk around the farm’s 2.25 mile trail, event, and historic sites, stopping along the way to discuss history and folklore.

 If you’re not physically able to do the walk, please come anyway, and spend time in the Rural Retreat Cabin Site, which will be open for the occasion, and enjoy the lunch.